 Lint Stuck In The Lightning Port

 It can be difficult to see lint stuck at the bottom of the port.
 You might be able to use a flashlight and magnifying glass to examine the port.
 However, you don’t have to see the lint, you can simply start by trying to clean the port.
 To do this, start by turning off the device, don’t just put it to sleep.
 Then use a thin, non-metallic object to gently scrape out the port.
 I have used toothpicks.
-Others have suggested either using a Q-tip cut in half at an angle or a GUM soft flosser.
+Others have suggested either using a Q-tip cut in half at an angle.
 This video shows a Q-tip being used.
 You could also take your device to an Apple-authorized service center and ask them to do it.

 A Flaky Lightning Cable